jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 ## Setup

-In order to use headless components within your project, just replace the dependency to the fritz2 `core` by one to `headless` in the `commonMain` `SourceSets` section of your `build.gradle.kts` file:
+In order to use headless components within your project, just replace the dependency of the fritz2 `core` with `headless` in the `commonMain` source-set of your `build.gradle.kts` file:

 ```kotlin
 kotlin {